DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 Now if you try to authenticate, you should see an additional button to log in to the cloud-hosted Demo IdentityServer.
 If you click that button, you will be redirected to https://demo.duendesoftware.com/.
-Note that the demo site is using the same UI as your site, so there will not be very much change on the page.
+Note that the demo site is using the same UI as your site, so there will not be very much that changes visually when you're redirected.
 Check that the page's location has changed and then log in using the alice or bob users (their passwords are their usernames, just as they are for the local test users).
+You should land back at *MvcClient*, authenticated with a demo user.

-The Demo IdentityServer's users are logically distinct entities from the local TestUsers, even though they happen to have identical usernames.
-Inspect their claims in the MvcClient and note the differences between the local and cloud hosted users, such as the distinct sub claims for the users.
+The demo users are logically distinct entities from the local test users, even though they happen to have identical usernames.
+Inspect their claims in *MvcClient* and note the differences between them, such as the distinct sub claims.

 {{% notice note %}}

 The quickstart UI auto-provisions external users.
 When an external user logs in for the first time, a new local user is created with a copy of all the external user's claims.
-This auto-provisioning process occurs in the *OnGet* method of *src/IdentityServer/Pages/ExternalLogin/Callback.cshtml.cs*, and is completely customizable.
-For example, you could modify the Callback so that it will require registration before provisioning the external user.
+This auto-provisioning process occurs in the *OnGet* method of *IdentityServer\Pages\ExternalLogin\Callback.cshtml.cs*, and is completely customizable.
+For example, you could modify *Callback* so that it will require registration before provisioning the external user.

 {{% /notice %}}